 Before you begin training your dog with the clicker, you must first condition the dog to associate the clicker with a reward.
 This can easily be done by clicking the clicker at random times and rewarding the dog with a treat immediately after.
 Carry some treats around in your pocket, and click the clicker in various places and situations, such as in public, at home, while sitting, while standing, in the car, etc., so the dog realizes the clicker can be used anywhere and at any time.
 Your dog will learn that every time he hears the clicker, he will immediately be rewarded.

-Once your dog understands the meaning of the clicker, you can begin training it using the clicker method.
+Once your dog understands the meaning of the clicker, you can begin training him or her using the clicker method.
 Start by choosing the task or trick you want your dog to learn.
-It’s best to begin with something simple the dog already does naturally, for example, sitting.
-Each time your dog sits, say the word “sit”, click the clicker and give a treat.
+It’s best, to begin with, something simple the dog already does naturally, for example, sitting.
+Each time your dog sits, say the word “sit,” click the clicker and give a treat.
 Repeat every time you catch your dog sitting.
-Soon, the dog will be prompted to sit when you give the command “sit”.
+Soon, the dog will be prompted to sit when you give the command “sit.”
 Practice giving the command, and each time your dog obeys, immediately click the clicker and follow with a treat.
 Repeat this process for all commands you’d like your dog to learn.

 Clicker training is a positive type of training that is very effective.
 Although it can be time-consuming, it is worth it once your dog is able to obey and follow commands.
 With a little patience and these tips, you’ll have your dog trained using a clicker in no time.